Gym worker accused of killing ex-boss with a hatchet found in Kentucky

 Police said that Paavola was brutally killed with a hatchet and another "cutting instrument."

-Before his capture, the 36-year-old suspect was last seen at an urgent care facility in Gallatin on Monday morning.
-Gallatin police said Micheli asked the urgent care for a suture kit but was not willing to wait or provide any personal information.
+Before his capture, the 36-year-old suspect was last seen at an urgent care facility in Gallatin, Tenn., on Monday morning.
+Gallatin police said Micheli asked the urgent care workers for a suture kit but was not willing to wait or provide any personal information.

 Micheli left without receiving any treatment or medical supplies, police said.